aceslowman/threejs_procedural/taskell.md

 ## To Do

-- Research RayTracing Renderer
-    > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
-Perfect!
+- [feature] implement adjustable smoothing on Terrain mesh
 - [bug] Correct FBM artifact issue.
     > Currently small artifacts exist after a FractalWarp pass.
     * [ ] Check sampling functions
     * [ ] Check negative dot product
     * [ ] Check for divide by zero
     * [ ] Clamp values?
-- [feature] Begin implementing RayTracing Renderer mode.
 - [enhancement] When changing camera type, duplicate / copy over any parent transform.
-- [bug] Camera aspect ratio is not being correctly updated onWindowResize.
-- [optimization] large drops in fps when changing gui navigation. due to unmounting/remounting.
+- Research RayTracing Renderer
+    > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
+Perfect!

 ## Doing

-- [improvement] create custom GUI for each type of shader pass.
-    > Each shader pass (which makes up a 'Map') should have it's own custom  GUI.
-Does this require me to shove FractalNoise into a React component for example?
-    * [x] Create custom FractalNoise
-    * [ ] Create custom FractalWarp
-    * [x] Figure out how to handle DEFINES
-- [bug] prevent maps from reinitializing each time the Terrain navigation is selected
-    > pass parameters are currently being overwritten whenever the component (FractalNoise) is being re-rendered.
-I think my solution will be to just entirely remove react-router.
-My goal is not to mount / unmount, or at least it can't be as long as my webgl is tightly entwined with my gui.
-I can picture a way around this, by accessing the webgl via onRef.... but I'll leave that on the backburner
-    * [ ] filter out navigation items in GUI.
+- [feature] Begin implementing RayTracing Renderer mode.
+- [bug] orbitControls are not receiving the updated renderer domElement when changed in Renderer.
+-

 ## Done